Edmund Burke once wrote, “Laws, like houses, lean on one another.”

 Insurance bad faith cases, for example, can pit a smaller firm – or even an individual attorney – against a battalion of experienced insurance company lawyers backed by a much larger budget.
 It can be an obstacle course for a less-experienced attorney who, “may not know what he doesn’t know.”

-Or, as one of Burg Simpson’s colleagues pointed out, “They have clients who decided a long time ago they weren’t going to pay this claim, so do you think they’re going to roll over just because you file a lawsuit?”
+Or, as one of Burg Simpson’s colleagues pointed out, “They have clients who decided a long time ago they were not going to pay this claim, so do you think they are going to roll over just because you file a lawsuit?”

-Statistics show that plaintiffs lose more of these types of cases than they should or don’t win as much compensation for their clients as they otherwise could have.
+Statistics show that plaintiffs lose more of these types of cases than they should or do not win as much compensation for their clients as they otherwise could have.
 A strong co-counsel partnership can help even the odds for plaintiffs.
-If you’re looking for more information or want to discuss a co-counsel relationship with Colorado bad faith insurance attorneys, contact our Burg Simpson Colorado bad faith insurance lawyers today at 1-303-792-5595 or visit us online.
+If you are looking for more information or want to discuss a co-counsel relationship with Colorado bad faith insurance attorneys, contact our Burg Simpson Colorado bad faith insurance lawyers today at 1-303-792-5595 or visit us online.